granthouston44/terraform-actions/README.md

 ### `.github/actions/terraform-plan`
 A thin wrapper around the plan portion of `terraform-plan-apply` that also uploads the plan artifacts for cross-job reuse.
+Note: Assumes Terraform is already installed (run `terraform-setup` earlier in the job).

 ```yaml
 - uses: org/terraform-actions/.github/actions/terraform-plan@v0